 Below are a number of resources for you to use to help yourself, or to share with others who might benefit from them.
 All are designed to be adapted to suit different circumstances depending on where you are and what the problem(s) are that you are facing.

-This guide to understanding and delivering Psychological First Aid (PFA) is created for all individuals and communities who are coping with disasters and crises (including the aftermath of war or terrorism) and includes free tools and resources for immediate use plus links to courses for training for those whose work as practitioners or activists may require longer term delivery of PFA.
-You may also find this guide from Jasmine Banks Brown on Self Care for People of Color After Psychological Trauma informative and comforting.
+This guide to understanding and delivering Psychological First Aid (PFA) is created for all individuals and communities who are coping with disasters and crises (including the aftermath of war or terrorism) and includes free tools and resources (in multiple languages) for immediate use; plus links to courses for training for those whose work as practitioners or activists may require longer term delivery of PFA.
+The Activist Handbook has guides on understanding burnout, anxiety and stress.

-If you are protesting or involved in activism you should be aware of your safety and those around you, check Protest Tips and Tactics from Hong Kong to the World this card with information on how to protest plus this from Use Your Voice and there’s also these (US focused) advice for protesting if you’re an immigrant.
-The first aid resources in the paragraph above may also help during a protest or occupation, while this post explains what to bring to a protest.
+If you are protesting, defending your home or community, or involved in activism you should be aware of your safety and those around you.
+This card links to advice on how to protest which includes specific advice on what to do if someone’s teargassed or shot.
+There’s also these (US focused) advice for protesting if you’re an immigrant.
+The first aid resources in the above may also help during a protest or occupation, while this post explains what to bring to a protest.

 It’s common during and after a crisis to not know what to do or feel so weighed down by events you cannot concentrate or care for yourself or others.
 These two guides may help.
 The first is from me, writing in the Telegraph, about how to cope when life seems frightening and upsetting the other is by therapist Tania Glyde on When the world has changed forever – self care in a collective crisis.
 Both of these posts provide ideas for tackling loneliness, isolation, fear and distress – with links to additional sources of support and help.
 They are particularly focused on those who are living in times of uncertainty or unrest.